This expert blog contains product recommendations from @Hunreys. With the discount code "VITOMALIA10" you save 10% on your purchase.

 - initially in a less tense situation,

-- if possible, withdraw from the violent situation.
+- If possible, avoid the violent situation.